Chien-Cheng Circle: Closing

 Taipei City Councilwoman Chen Yu-mei held a press conference on Thursday (29 June 2006) to announce the closure and called residents to visit the facility before the official closing on Sunday.
 The Chien-Cheng Circle had been in decline since its reopening in 2003 and prior to its closing all the stalls on the second floor and five stalls on the first floor had closed with only six stalls on the first floor still in operation.
 The Taipei City Markets Administration Office in a written statement on 1 July 2006 stated that the renovation project had failed to regain its competitiveness due to the building's design and also problems with vendors.
 It has given each vendor a sum of NT$800,000 in relocation subsidies.

 Planned reopening

 In 2008, the Taipei City Government announced that the Chien-Cheng Circle is undergoing a replanning.
 It was scheduled to reopen in June 2009.
 However, as of summer 2010 the structure remains derelict and some have postulated the Circle may not return to its former commercial prosperity.
 In May 2011, the reopening of the Circle was once again postponed due to disputes on lease.
 Older tenants of the Taipei Circle have blamed the government of the then mayor Ma Ying-jeou for causing the demise of business at the circle.

 Public plaza

-In 2016, the glass building at the Chien-Cheng Circle was slated for demolition with plans to begin in November 26, 2016 and completed in March 2017.
+In 2016, the glass building at the Chien-Cheng Circle was slated for demolition with plans to begin on November 26, 2016, and completed in March 2017.
 The public plaza, with green space and fountain was completed in July 2017.